-13. Index Exchange
+6. Index Exchange

-Within the Index Exchange digital advertising network publishers can get access to thousands of brand and premium advertisers making it an excellent source of monetization.
+Index Exchange’s digital advertising network enables publishers to get access to thousands of brand and premium advertisers.
+It’s an excellent source of monetization.

 These demand partners go through strict vetting processes ensuring that only the best inventory is available.
-The platform is built to benefit publishers and serves top of the range technology, transparency, reliability, improved performance and more.
+The platform is built to benefit publishers and serves top of the range technology, transparency, reliability, and performance.

 Each ad is screened to meet quality standards which ensure publishers can improve user experience and serve their audience with only the best ads available.